TsaiZinan/Invoice-Generater/README.md

 # Invoice-Generater
 Invoice generater base on Google Drive.

-Code.gs should be attach into data.gsheet by App Script
+Code.gs should be attached into data.gsheet by App Script

 **file structure**
 ```